Plea-Justice/plea-justice.github.io/Scripts/Script-for-defense-attorney-recommendation-study.md

 <ul>
   <li> <b>Bolded text</b> denotes areas where researchers may want to easily make changes.</li>
   <li> <em>Italicized text</em> denotes commentary as well as scene descriptions.</li>
-  <li> “{User}” denotes the first name of the participant.
+  <li> “@Name;” denotes the first name of the participant.
 This name is typically one entered through a form on the previous page.</li>
   <li> “>>” denotes a pause at a specific point of text within the simulation and would require pressing the respective button in order to progress.</li>
   <li> bullet points denotes text that appears on the screen in the dialogue box at a particular point in the simulation.</li>
 </ul>